dbandivlc/ui-training/README.md

 1. JSON Data - https://jsonblob.com/api/
 2. Wireframes - https://invis.io/9NPZNTFYGJ2#/341059211_1-_Benefit_Configurator

+Analyze the JSON clearly to understand the Product JSON structure.

 ## UI Layout
 The UI Screen shared in the wireframe has 3 layout section.